 Describe how the district provides Focus and Priority schools with a reading coach, mathematics coach and science coach to model effective lessons, lead lesson study, analyze data and provide professional development on Florida's standards.
-Include how the district monitors the daily activities of the coaches and their impact on instruction
+Include how the district monitors the daily activities of the coaches and their impact on instruction.

 All schools have the services of an Instructional Coach.
 Each of the two schools, one elementary and one secondary, with a Focus DA status are provided an instructional coach.
-Additionally, the district, through a Teacher Incentive Fund (TIF) Grant, provides support through the employment of a district Elementary Math Teacher Support Colleague (TSC) at the elementary level, a secondary math TSC and a secondary science TSC.
+Additionally, the district, through a Teacher Incentive Fund (TIF) Grant, provides support through the employment of five district Teacher Support Colleagues (TSC).
 All coaches are required to submit a coaching log to a district administrator, responsible for that respective level, elementary or secondary.
 Richardson Middle School has an additional coach with a STEM focus that is funded through the SIG.
-Melrose Park Elementary Schools has two additional coaches funded through Title , one with a focus on data and the other with a focus on math.
+Melrose Park Elementary Schools has one additional coach funded through Title funds.

-Ambitious Instruction and Learning
+E. Ambitious Instruction and Learning

-Instructional Programs
+1. Instructional Programs

+a.
 Reading

-Verify that the district has an approved K-12 Comprehensive Research-based Reading Plan No
+1. Verify that the district has an approved K-12 Comprehensive Research-based Reading Plan.